Uclusion/uclusion-blog/_posts/2021-08-28-2-code-factory.md

 bottleneck.

 ## SaaS is not an IT department
-Militaries have a saying, "Generals always fight the last war" and in economics it's "economists fight the last depression".
-Unfortunately an aircraft carrier that would have sped up winnning WWII doesn't necessarily help you in Korea.
+Militaries have a saying, "Generals always fight the last war", and in economics it's "Economists fight the last depression".
+Unfortunately an aircraft carrier that would have sped up winning WWII doesn't help you in Korea.
 In software development process we are all primed to win the limited engagement, single customer interactions of decades ago just as SaaS is making them obsolete.

-That engineers, would for a second, believe the same system that works for limited engagement, single customer could be extended without modification to unlimited engagement, masses of customers is incomprehensible.
+That engineers, would for a second, believe the same system that works for limited engagement, single customer could be extended _without modification_ to unlimited engagement, masses of customers is incomprehensible.
 Unfortunately, I was, for many, many years, one of the engineers swallowing this canard.

 In retrospect even the nomenclature should have given it away; you can't endlessly sprint!
 Product owner is similarly incomprehensible in the face of unlimited engagement.
-In my IT experience one guy was struggling even to interface with one customer but now that one guy was expected to generate all ideas, forever, for the team to satisfy an ever-increasing base of customers.
+In my IT experience one guy was struggling even to interface with one customer, but now that one guy is expected to generate all ideas, forever, for the team to satisfy an ever-increasing base of customers.

 But suppose even the product owners were capable of this impossible feat.
 Never ending means the infrastructure that